Debebe/R2WinBUGS_tb/README.md

-This model runs WinBUGS from R to determine incidence
+This model runs WinBUGS from R to determine incidence and case detection rate using mixture modelling

 Requirements: